 Chrome, for example, displays the error code "ERR_TOO_MANY_REDIRECTS".
 Firefox shows an error message saying "The page isn't redirecting properly", similar to Safari's message "Safari Can't Open the Page".

-Analyzing HTTP Headers
+HTTP Headers & X-Redirect-By: WordPress

 In order to see any website, your browser must first submit a request to a server, which must then deliver a response.
 The response contains HTTP headers with basic metadata about the response, including details on any redirection that has taken place.